 What Kind of Archiving Does Get It Right?

 What is it?

 A true transparent data archiving solution creates literally no disruption, and that’s only achievable with a standards-based approach.
-Komprise Intelligent Data Management is the only standards-based transparent data archiving solution that uses Transparent Move Technology™ (TMT), which uses symbolic links instead of proprietary stubs.
+Komprise Intelligent Data Management is the only standards-based transparent data archiving solution that uses Transparent Move Technology™ (TMT), which uses Dynamic Links that are based on industry-standard symbolic links instead of proprietary stubs.

 What are the upsides?